BEAT THE CROWDS: EARLY MORNING LONDON

 We’ll pass the entrance to the Churchill War Rooms and walk through the magnificent King Charles Street, passing between the grand facades of the Foreign Office and the Treasury - a hidden gem of London architecture.

-brief stop at the nation’s primary memorial.
-This simple, powerful monument on Whitehall is the centerpiece of Remembrance Sunday services, honoring those from across the Commonwealth.
+A brief stop at the nation’s primary memorial.
+This simple, powerful monument on Whitehall is the centerpiece of Remembrance Sunday services, honouring those from across the Commonwealth.

 We stop at the gates of one of the world's most famous streets.
 While the black door of No. 10 is tucked out of direct sight, we’ll discuss the history of the Prime Minister’s residence and the daily life of this historic street.